DMADV Process explained: steps and phases

-This article describes the concept of the DMADV Process in a practical way.
-After reading you will understand the definition and basics of this powerful quality management tool.
+DMADV Process: this article describes the concept of the DMADV Process in a practical way.
+Next to what it is (including acronym), this article also highlights the phases and steps, the applications of this Process and DMAIC versus the DMADV Process.
+After reading you will understand the basics of this quality management tool.
+Enjoy reading!

 What is the DMADV Process?